Back to Case Studies

 The Challenge

-Marco had spent 8 years managing boutique hotels across Southern Europe.
-He knew the pain: small hotels juggle bookings across Booking.com, Airbnb, and direct inquiries using spreadsheets, WhatsApp groups, and sticky notes.
-He wanted to build a simple tool that synced availability across platforms in real-time.
+This project tackles a real pain point in hospitality: small hotels juggle bookings across Booking.com, Airbnb, and direct inquiries using spreadsheets, WhatsApp groups, and sticky notes.
+The goal was to build a simple tool that syncs availability across platforms in real-time.

 Our Approach